Twinklebear/Twinklebear.github.io-jekyll/_posts/2018-07-01-volume-rendering-with-webgl.md

 an MRI scan, air pressure around an airplane, etc.
-Volume rendering is a conceptually straightforward method for turning such data into an image: by sampling the data along rays from the eye and applying a color and transparency value to each point we can produce useful and beautiful images of such scalar fields.
+Volume rendering is a conceptually straightforward method for turning such data into an image: by sampling the data along rays from the eye and picking a color and transparency value for each sample, we can produce useful and beautiful images of such scalar fields (see e.g., Figure 1).
-While previous WebGL1 implementations had to work around the lack of 3D texture support, this is no longer the case with WebGL2.
-Using WebGL2 we can implement an elegant and fast volume renderer in the browser, to deliver interactive volume visualization to users.
+In a GPU renderer, these 3D scalar fields are stored as 3D textures; however, in WebGL1 3D textures were not supported.
+WebGL2 added support for 3D textures, allowing for an elegant and fast volume renderer to be implemented entirely in the browser.
-We'll discuss the mathematical background for volume rendering, and how it can be implemented using WebGL2 to create an
+In this post we'll discuss the mathematical background for volume rendering, and how it can be implemented using WebGL2 to create an
 [interactive volume renderer](https://www.willusher.io/webgl-volume-raycaster/)